eush77/fzip/README.md

 ### fzip([array]..., func)

 Apply `func` to arrays, passing one argument per array each time.
 Collect returned values in the resulting array.

 Return `null` if no arrays given.

+### fzip([array]..., spec)

+Construct array of objects according to a string `spec`, which must comprise object keys, separated by comma and optional whitespace.
+The number of keys and the number of arrays should match.

+Return `null` if no arrays given.